coastalme/coastalme/README.md

 CoastalME builds easily using Linux.
 If you wish to run CoastalME on Windows, then we currently recommend using the Windows Subsystem Linux (WSL) software to do this.

 Create a local copy of the github repository, for example by downloading a zipfile, then unpacking it or cloning.
-We suggest unpacking it to something like "/home/YOUR NAME/Projects/CoastalME/", this is your CoastalME folder.
+We suggest unpacking it to something like "/home/YOUR NAME/Projects/CoastalME/", this is then your CoastalME folder.

 ```
 git clone https://github.com/coastalme/coastalme